What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Modern Casting Is Not the Same as Old-School Casting

+The old argument was simple: a cast cannot get wet, but a boot can come off.
+That argument is weaker today.
 Modern waterproof cast padding and waterproof cast liners can allow many properly selected casts to get wet, drain, and dry more effectively than traditional cotton padding systems.
+That means patients may not need to choose between protection and hygiene in the same way they did years ago.

 If a patient is being offered a removable boot mainly because of convenience, bathing, or lifestyle, they should ask whether a waterproof cast system with a walking cast heel is a better protective option.